-One of the most important ceremonies in a cremation funeral is the scattering of the ashes which is an important part of the grieving process.
+One of the most important ceremonies in a cremation funeral is the scattering of the ashes.
+This ritual is also an important part of the grieving process.
 The question remains where should you scatter the ashes of the recently deceased?
 As with cremation, there are many different options when it comes to scattering the ashes.

 Was a Location Mentioned Before